-Beyond the Dog trains two different roles in the support animal category: emotional support animals and service dogs.
-Our trainers educate clients on these vital support animal roles and offer training options.
-Support animals play important roles in the lives of humans across the nation.
-Therefore, Beyond the Dog wants to offer owners support animal behavior training.
+Beyond the Dog offers programs to help train emotional support dogs, as well as train dogs to perform certain specific service tasks.
+Support animals play an important roles in the lives of humans across the nation.
+Beyond the Dog offers owners support animal behavior training.

 Firstly, service dogs are used by people who need help with daily tasks they cannot complete on their own.
 This may include a blind individual crossing the road or assisting someone out of a chair.
 On the other hand, emotional support animals are used to reduce the symptoms of an individual’s emotional disability.
 Plus, emotional support animals could be almost any kind of animal, although cats and dogs are the most common.

-Secondly, service dogs are protected underneath the Americans for Disabilities Act (ADA).
+Secondly, service dogs are protected under the Americans for Disabilities Act (ADA).
 This act provides them with the ability to go anywhere their owner can go.
 Service dogs are allowed into restaurants, hotels, planes, and more.
 The areas in which an emotional support animal can go are more restrictive.
-The reason being emotional support animals are not seen as a necessity like service dogs.
-Instead, emotional support animals are more of a companion for owners.

 Finally, both roles vary when it comes to training.
-Often times, emotional support animals are pets.
+Oftentimes, emotional support animals are pets.
 They are not required to have any kind of formal training.
 In contrast, service dogs require formal training.
-Service dogs are trained for approximately six months before they are handed off to an individual.
+Service dogs go through intensive training for approximately six months before they are handed off to an individual.